iptc/sportsjs-dev/README.md

 been deliberately modified in order to test that invalid instance files fail to validate.

-Or if you would prefer to validate using Python's `jsonschema`:
+Or if you would prefer to validate using Python's `jsonschema`, follow these
+steps:

     $ git clone https://github.com/iptc/sportsjs-dev.git
     $ cd sportsjs-dev